 The Knights of St. John of Jerusalem, now commonly known as the Knights of Malta, can trace their origin to a group of monks attached to a hospice built in the Holy Lands to aid pilgrims.
-Over time, the monks started offering armed escort to travellers as they passed through perilous Syrian territory.
+Over time, the monks started offering an armed escort to travellers as they passed through perilous Syrian territory.
 Following the success of the First Crusade, the Hospitallers evolved into a military order.

 The link between the Maltese Cross and these islands was forged with the Knights’ arrival in Malta in 1530.
 By then, the Cross had become the established symbol of the Order, and as the Knights set about putting their stamp on these islands through their inspired architectural feats and patronage of the arts, so the Maltese Cross provided the signature to this glorious legacy.
-The Cross found itself on coats-of-arms, palaces, hospitals, the entrances and gates to various forts and towers, on fortifications as well as on coins, cannon, monuments, churches, paintings and frescoes, furniture, silverware and jewelry.
+The Cross found itself on coats-of-arms, palaces, hospitals, the entrances and gates to various forts and towers, on fortifications as well as on coins, cannon, monuments, churches, paintings and frescoes, furniture, silverware and jewellery.

 Valletta is home to the world’s largest concentration of portrayals of the Maltese Cross.
 The palaces and churches constructed during the long rule of the Knights, as well as the many treasures they house, are bedecked with this representation of aristocratic and autocratic power.
-The Maltese Cross, however, has come to epitomize not only one of Malta’s most glorious historical periods, but also anything which is intrinsically Maltese.
+The Maltese Cross, however, has come to epitomise not only one of Malta’s most glorious historical periods but also anything which is intrinsically Maltese.